Analog stick: Analog thumbsticks

 On July 5, 1996, Sega released Nights into Dreams for their Saturn console in Japan; bundled with it was the Saturn 3D control pad which featured an analog pad intended to give the player more fluid control over that game's flight-based gameplay.
-The analog pad used magnet-based Hall effect sensors, which was a unique implementation of the technology that was carried forward into the design of the Dreamcast controller as well.
+The analog pad used magnet-based Hall-effect sensors, which was a unique implementation of the technology that was carried forward into the design of the Dreamcast controller as well.
 The Saturn's analog controller was previously mentioned in the June 1996 issue of Computer and Video Games magazine.
-Hall effect analog pads have since gained a resurgence in the 2020s as a sturdier alternative to potentiometer-based analog sticks.
+Hall-effect analog pads have since gained a resurgence in the 2020s as a sturdier alternative to potentiometer-based analog sticks.

-On April 25, 1997, Sony introduced the world's first dual stick controller for its game console, PlayStation.
+On April 25, 1997, Sony introduced the first dual-stick controller for its PlayStation console.
 Based on the same potentiometer technology that was used in the larger Dual Analog Flightstick, the Sony Dual Analog Controller featured rumble (removed in overseas versions), three modes of analog (Flightstick, Full Analog and Analog-Off), and dual plastic concave thumbsticks.
 It also added two new buttons, L3 and R3, under the thumbsticks, which could be used by pressing down on the sticks.

 On November 20, 1997, Sony released their third analog controller to the market: the DualShock.
 The controller featured similar twin analog sticks to the Dual Analog, although they featured convex rubber tips rather than concave plastic ones.
 It also removed the third analog (Flightstick) mode and added two rumble motors.

-In 1999, Sony's Ape Escape became the first video game in history to require the use of two analog sticks.
+In 1999, Sony's Ape Escape became the first video game to require two analog sticks.

-In the console generations that followed, many video game console controllers have included two analog sticks, with the exception of the Sega Dreamcast controller and Nintendo's Wii Remote controller.
-Other exceptions to this dual-stick rule are Sony's PlayStation Portable and Nintendo's 3DS handheld game consoles aside from the New 3DS (although the former may be upgraded to dual-stick functionality through the use of an accessory), which both feature only a single small, flat sliding analog "nub".
+In the console generations that followed, many video game console controllers have included two analog sticks, with the exception of the Dreamcast controller and Nintendo's Wii Remote controller.
+Other exceptions to this dual-stick rule are PlayStation Portable and Nintendo 3DS handheld game consoles aside from the New 3DS (although the former may be upgraded to dual-stick functionality through the use of an accessory), which both feature only a single small, flat sliding analog "nub".